coder/coder/docs/tutorials/best-practices/organizations.md

 Users can belong to multiple organizations while templates and provisioners cannot.

-Organizations allow multiple platform teams to offer templates and infrastructure to their users instead of having them entirely managed in a centralized fashion.

 ## When to use organizations

 Organizations increase the maintenance overhead of a Coder deployment, so we